KNN-DBSCAN: a DBSCAN in high dimensions: Related work

+\textbf{DBSCAN.} {Clustering is a key algorithm in machine learning and data analysis~\cite{jain10}.
+DBSCAN~\cite{ester1996dbscan} published at the KDD'96 data mining conference is a popular clustering algorithms since it is a deterministic, non-iterative algorithm, works on nonlinearly separable datasets, produces good quality clusters (nearly as good as the much more expensive spectral clustering), is robust to outliers, and has a minimum number of parameters.
+It is an algorithm proven to work in practice, and in 2014, it received the SIGKDD test-of-time award.
+For these reasons most scientific computing/machine learning frameworks like MATLAB, ELKI~\cite{ELKI}, R~\cite{R}, Weka~\cite{weka}, scikit-learn~\cite{scikit-learn} offer default DBSCAN implementations.}

-\textbf{Related work:} Here we briefly point to some theoretical results and discuss distributed memory implementations without being exhaustive.
-In \cite{jiang2017dbscan}, the author presents a theoretical analysis of the performance and convergence of DBSCAN with increasing $n$.
+Jiang et al.~\cite{jiang2017dbscan} present theoretical analysis of the performance and convergence of DBSCAN with increasing $n$.
 Its convergence is characterized in terms of the geometry of the level set of the underlying probability density function of $\MA{I}$.
 It is shown that DBSCAN converges as $\bigO\left(n^{-1/r}\right)$, where $r$ here is the intrinsic dimension.
 The author also proposes concrete ways for choosing the hyperparameters.
 In \cite{jiang2020dbscan}, the authors proposes SNG-DBSCAN that runs in $\bigO\left( n\log n\right)$ time.
 The method reduces the complexity mainly by subsampling the edges of the neighborhood graph.
 The authors also show that the sampled version of DBSCAN can recover true clusters with statistical guarantees based on some assumptions.

+\textbf{Parallel DBSCAN.} Patwary et al.~\cite{patwary2012} present PDBSCAN, a scalable DBSCAN implementation that uses MPI.
+It uses a KD-tree to construct the exact \enn{}.
+The paper has a nice review of the DBSCAN literature prior to 2012.
+PDBSCAN takes an hour for a problem with 115M points in 10 dimensions on 8,192 AMD cores.
+PDBSCAN is publically available~\cite{pdbscan-patwary12} and we compare our implementation with it in~\secref{s:results}.
+The same group proposes OPTICS, a DBSCAN-like clustering algorithm~\cite{patwary2013} that achieves similar performance.
+However, due to its reliance on constructing the exact \enn{}, PDBSCAN faces scalability challenges with high-dimensional data and memory issues with datasets exhibiting varying densities.